Beee4life/action-logger/README.md

 * event registration canceled
 * event registration rejected
 * event registration deleted
-* event registration approved (in progress)
+* event registration approved (not finished)
 * more actions to follow...

-= Can I use this plugin to track visit to special pages like registration confirmations or so ? =
+= Can I use this plugin to track visit to posts/pages like registration confirmations or so ? =

 Yes.
 You can do this by inserting a simple shortcode to the page you want to track.
 Insert the following shortcode at the end of your post/page: